Momo90q/Spam-detection/README.md

 # Spam-detection

-📜 Final Project Report: Iterative Spam Detection Model
+Project Report: Iterative Spam Detection Model
 1. Project Objective
    The initial goal of this project was to build a standard machine learning model to classify SMS messages as either "ham" (legitimate) or "spam."
 However, the project's focus evolved to address a more complex, real-world challenge: